Cameco (TSE:CCO) Price Target Raised to C$34.00

-CCO has been the topic of several other reports.
-Royal Bank of Canada reaffirmed an underperform rating and set a C$17.00 price target on shares of Cameco in a research report on Thursday, July 29th.
-Scotiabank lifted their price objective on shares of Cameco from C$25.00 to C$27.00 in a research report on Monday, July 12th.
-Canaccord Genuity reaffirmed a buy rating and issued a C$27.00 target price on shares of Cameco in a report on Monday, May 31st.
-Eight Capital reiterated a buy rating on shares of Cameco in a research report on Monday, September 13th.
-Finally, TD Securities upped their price objective on shares of Cameco to C$35.00 and gave the company a hold rating in a research note on Wednesday, September 15th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Hold and a consensus price target of C$26.19.
+A number of other research firms have also recently weighed in on CCO.
+Eight Capital reissued a buy rating on shares of Cameco in a research report on Monday, September 13th.
+Raymond James lifted their price target on Cameco from C$29.00 to C$34.00 and gave the stock an outperform rating in a research report on Friday, September 17th.
+TD Securities boosted their price objective on Cameco to C$35.00 and gave the company a hold rating in a report on Wednesday, September 15th.
+Scotiabank boosted their price objective on Cameco from C$25.00 to C$27.00 in a report on Monday, July 12th.
+Finally, Royal Bank of Canada reissued an underperform rating and issued a C$17.00 price objective on shares of Cameco in a report on Thursday, July 29th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, Cameco currently has an average rating of Hold and an average price target of C$26.97.

 Cameco Corporation produces and sells uranium.
 It operates in two segments, Uranium and Fuel Services.
 The Uranium segment is involved in the exploration for, mining, and milling, as well as purchase and sale of uranium concentrate.
 The Fuel Services segment engages in the refining, conversion, and fabrication of uranium concentrate, as well as the purchase and sale of conversion services.